 Welcome to the July issue of the newsletter We’re moving closer and closer to getting clarity around accreditation— I know how confusing many of you find it, particularly when you’re trying to decide which route to accreditation to opt for, or if you’re a buyer trying to decide what matters most.
-Who knows what the […]
+Who knows what the future holds for the UK’s professional coaching bodies?
+I remember all the hoohah in the lead–up to the UK’s Institute of People Management and the Institute of Training and Development getting into bed together and now the CIPD just trots off the tongue without a […]

 By Liz Hall As its new president, John Leary-Joyce will be helping the European Mentoring and Coaching Council (EMCC) UK clarify its unique contribution.
-“Each of the four bodies has a different character and offering so in this rich and flourishing profession I want EMCC UK to be clear about the unique contribution it makes […]
+“Each of the four bodies has a different character and offering so in this rich and flourishing profession I want EMCC UK to be clear about the unique contribution it makes to the market of coaching and mentoring,” said Leary-Joyce.
+Leary-Joyce, who steps into current president Mike Hurley’s shoes in September, will also be working closely with his European presidential counterparts to build a stronger more integrated European network of practitioners especially for coaches/mentors within organisations. […]

 By Liz Hall